rpereyra14/miniJava-compiler/README.md

 2. Inheritance
 3. Interfaces

 This compiler will accept an input file ending in .java, run it through syntactical analysis, semantic analysis, contextual analysis.
-Generated code is outputted in an abstracted manner and not intended to be executed on the JVM.
+Generated code is outputted in an abstracted manner (see README in the test_files directory).

 This compiler is a multi-pass LALR(1) compiler.